Political divide brings out the worst in all of us

 People either love him or hate him.
 There is little in between.

-Those who love him seemingly have a blind loyalty to him, for a variety of reasons.
+Those who love him seemingly have unwavering loyalty to him, for a variety of reasons.
 They say he has made the economy better, and this pandemic thing has interrupted that.
 They believe he eventually will have appointed enough Supreme Court justices to outlaw abortion.
-They see him as an outsider who will "drain the swamp."
-Or he will keep immigrants from getting in here and taking the jobs we don't want.
+They see him as an outsider who will “drain the swamp.”
+Or he will keep immigrants from getting in here and taking jobs.
 They think the Democrats will turn the country into a Socialist state.

-The other side, the Democrats, progressives and other opposed to Trump, loathe him.
-They see him as the cause of racial divide and hatred in the country.
-Few have escaped being the target of his insults, rants, fabrications.
-He is for the rich, ignored the coronavirus and called for a reduction in testing for it.
-Fewer positive results, fewer cases.
+The other side, the Democrats, progressives and those opposed to Trump, loathe him.
+They see him as the cause of racial divide and hatred in the U.S. Few have escaped being the target of his insults, rants, fabrications.
+He has largely ignored the coronavirus response recently, continually calling for a reduction in testing.
 It will all go away, he says.

 The closer it gets to Nov.
 3, the uglier it will keep getting.